 - Noisy inside (although improved)

-The economy-class feel continues to the interior appointments, which have been a disappointment in past model years.
+The economy-class feel continues to the interior appointments, which have been a disappointment in past model years (Mitsubishi claims to have again redone some of the interior trims, so we hope to revisit this model soon).
 There are a few more soft-touch surfaces here than in some other rival vehicles, but it's mostly in the form of a padded dash cover; otherwise it's budget-sedan material.
 Packaging is where the Outlander Sport redeems itself, though; this is a vehicle that tends to feel roomier inside than you might expect, considering its very compact exterior.
 Front seats feel fairly snug but supportive, and in back there's real space for two adults or three kids.
 And with seat height just right for what many aging shoppers (or busy moms) seek—a little higher than a sedan, yet lower than a larger SUV—you get get in by merely sitting and turning, or load children in without straining your back.

 For safety, the Outlander Sport has been one of the better performers in this class—and among other vehicles its size and weight it has one of the top ratings in the tough new small overlap frontal test.
 Safety ratings for the Outlander Sport have otherwise been good, and it has all the features you'd expect in a vehicle that works for small families; a backup camera system is still sorely lacking on the base ES, but front knee airbags are included as an addition to the expected safety set for this kind of vehicle.

 The Outlander Sport has, in previous model years, been one of the noisiest vehicles in this class; but last year Mitsubishi has added more noise insulation as well as a new engine balance shaft.
 We hope to revisit this model soon and report back on the level of improvement, but based on previous experiences there's been way too much noise and harshness—especially during passing or long mountain grades.